 The theme of this year’s journey, “Honoring our Warriors,” was repeatedly acknowledged, as veterans were honored again and again for their service.

-The landing celebration kicked off six days of celebration, of dancing and feasting, sharing stories and reconnecting.
-And this tradition that goes back thousands of years was livestreamed across the Internet.
+The landing celebration kicked off six days of celebration, of dancing and feasting, sharing stories and reconnecting in a tradition that goes back thousands of years.

 Canoe Journey is a wonderful mixture – great hand-carved cedar canoes, with paddlers (called pullers) posting photos and notes to Facebook.
 Support boats with radios and powerful motors provide a measure of safety, yet the pullers are still challenged and embraced by the ocean.